MicrosoftDocs/quantum-docs/articles/pricing.md

 ## PASQAL

 [PASQAL](https://pasqal.io/) charges for job execution time on its quantum processor, the 100-qubit Fresnel1.
-There is no added charge per job, per shot, or per gate.
-The Emu-TN simulator is free of charge for all users.
+There is no added charge per job or per shot.
+The Emu-TN simulator is free of charge for all users (subject to limit quotas depending on the plan).

 All new Azure Quantum customers benefit from $500 (USD) free Azure Quantum credits to use specifically for PASQAL targets.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

-In addition to the Azure Quantum Credits plan, PASQAL offers a pay-as-you-go plan for live quantum processors, so you pay only for what you use.
+In addition to the Azure Quantum Credits plan, PASQAL offers a pay-as-you-go plan for QPUs, so you pay only for what you use.

 ### [Azure Quantum Credits](#tab/tabid-AQcreditsPasqal)

-Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credits.
+Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credit balance.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

 |Pricing | Includes access to   |
 |---|---|
 |Use is deducted from the Azure Quantum Credits based on the job execution time only| <ul><li>PASQAL Fresnel1 QPU: $3000 (USD)/QPU hour deducted from your credits</li><li>PASQAL Emu-TN (free up to 20 hours)</li></ul>|

 > [!NOTE]
 > Once you have consumed all the credits you need to switch to a different plan to continue using PASQAL.
-Azure Quantum won’t start charging you once you reach your credit limit.
+Azure Quantum won’t charge you when you reach your credit limit.

 > [!IMPORTANT]
-> There are no costs or charges to using your free credits.
+> There are no costs or charges for using your free credits.
 However, there may be some small storage costs, as the input and output of your credits jobs are stored in a storage account that you pay for.
 Job data is typically <1MB per job.
 > For more details, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

 ### [Pay As You Go](#tab/tabid-paygoPasqal)